-If you wish to claim a reduction in your Council Tax bill, please see Council Tax - Online Forms
+If you wish to claim a reduction in your Council Tax bill, please go to Council Tax - Online Forms.

 The full Council Tax bill assumes that there are two adults living in a dwelling.
 If only one adult lives in a dwelling (as their main home), the Council Tax bill will be reduced by a quarter (25%).

 People in the following groups do not count towards the number of adults resident in a dwelling: